Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Related Literature

 In a recent paper by \cite{gur2019adaptive}, a generalized MAB formulation is studied, where some additional information may become available before each online decision is made.
-Under the assumption of \textit{well-separated} condition, the authors characterize the optimal regret as a function of the information arrival process, and study the effect of the characteristics of this process on the algorithm design and the best achievable regret bound.
+Under the {well-separated} condition, the authors characterize the optimal regret as a function of the information arrival process, and study the effect of the characteristics of this process on the algorithm design and the best achievable regret bound.
 In particular, their results include the MAB with offline data as a special case.
 Although our paper shares similar spirits with \cite{gur2019adaptive} in the focus of identifying key characteristics of some ``additional'' information that affect the optimal regret, and quantifying the magnitude of such effects, the model settings, results and insights in these two papers are very different.

-Interestingly, although neither \cite{shivaswamy2012multi} nor \cite{gur2019adaptive} makes any attempt to characterize the optimal regret for the MAB with offline data under general case (i.e., when the well-separated condition does not necessarily hold), or discuss the associated phase transitions, combining the regret upper bound in \cite{shivaswamy2012multi} with the regret lower bound in \cite{gur2019adaptive} gives a characterization on the optimal regret for the MAB with offline data under some mild conditions, which also leads to phase transitions not discussed before.
-We provide more detailed discussions on this finding in Appendix E.
+Interestingly, although neither \cite{shivaswamy2012multi} nor \cite{gur2019adaptive} makes an attempt to characterize the optimal regret for the MAB with offline data under general case (i.e., when the well-separated condition does not necessarily hold), or discuss the phase transitions, combining the regret upper bound in \cite{shivaswamy2012multi} with the regret lower bound in \cite{gur2019adaptive} gives a characterization on the optimal regret for the MAB with offline data under some mild conditions, which also leads to phase transitions not discussed before.
+We provide more discussions on this finding in Appendix G.